jewel/clearskies/protocol/core.md

 This is a draft of the version 1 protocol and is subject to changes as the need arises.
 The final version will replace this document.

+If something in this document is ambiguous, the reference implementation may be illuminating.

+Comments and suggestions are welcome.

 License